-The MojoMAX shows no unusual landing characteristics.
-We recommend the trimmers be returned to the lower white line position for landings.
+The Freeride 2 shows no unusual landing characteristics.
+We recommend the trimmers be set to the white stitching lines for landings.
 You can land un-powered or powered, here are some tips:

 - Always set up your landing early, give yourself plenty of options and a safe margin for error and make sure you are heading INTO wind. - Once below 30 metres avoid turning tightly as the glider will have to dive to accelerate back to normal flight. - Allow the glider to fly with speed for your final descent until you are around 1 metre above the ground.
-Apply the brakes slowly and progressively to slow the glider down so that you arrive on the ground smoothly. - It is safest to perform un-powered landings as this reduces the likelihood of propeller damage caused by either falling over or allowing the lines to foul the prop.
+Apply the brakes slowly and progressively to slow the glider down until the glider stalls and you are able to step onto the ground. - It is safest to perform un-powered landings as this reduces the likelihood of propeller damage caused by either falling over or allowing the lines to foul the prop.
 Turn off the engine at around 30m and glide in like a normal paraglider. - Powered landings offer the chance to power up and continue with the flight if you misjudge your final approach, but can be more expensive if you get it wrong! - Choose the appropriate approach style in function of the landing area and the conditions. - In light winds you need a strong, long and progressive flare to bleed off all your excess ground speed.
 In strong winds your forward speed is already low so you are flaring only to soften the landing.
 A strong flare may result in the glider climbing upwards and backwards quickly, leaving you in a vulnerable position. - In strong winds you need to turn towards the glider the second your feet touch the ground.
 Once facing the wing pull smoothly and symmetrically down on the brakes to stall the wing.
 If the glider pulls you, run toward it. - If the wind is very strong, and you feel you might be dragged, stall the glider with the C risers.
-This stalls the wing in a very quick and controllable way and will drag you less than if you use the brakes.
+This stalls the Freeride 2 in a very quick and controllable way and will drag you less than if you use the brakes.